Inheriting a house is rarely simple.

 List it traditionally.
 If the house is in good condition and you have time, a traditional listing with a real estate agent will likely get you the highest price.
 This works best when the property is clean, updated, and market-ready.

 Sell as-is to a cash buyer.
-If the house needs work, if you’re out of state, if probate is creating time pressure, or if you simply want the situation resolved cleanly — a cash sale is worth exploring.
+If the house needs work, if you’re out of state, if probate is creating time pressure, or if you simply want the situation resolved cleanly, selling the inherited house for cash is worth exploring.
 You won’t get retail value, but you’ll get certainty, speed, and no repair headaches.

 Sell to another heir.
 If multiple people inherited the property and one wants to keep it, a buyout is possible.
 This requires agreement on value and financing, but it keeps the property in the family.